marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/hypot.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: HYPOT, Euclidean distance

 .. _hypot:

-.. index:: HYPOT

-.. index:: Euclidean distance

 HYPOT --- Euclidean distance function
 *************************************